 If you compile with

-most queries are 20% slower.
-Some queries may take
+queries are 20% slower.
+Some queries may take substantially

-substantially longer; for example, the MySQL benchmarks run
+longer; for example, the MySQL benchmarks run 35% slower.
+If

-only 15%.
-For a version of mysqld that
+15%.
+For a version of mysqld that has been

-you can disable memory checking at runtime by starting it
+disable memory checking at runtime by starting it with the

 --skip-safemalloc option.
 The